 Whether you have a baby or big kid, water toys are the key to everyone's happiness this summer.
 They're going to keep your crew cool, busy and entertained for hours on end—with nary a "Mom, I'm booooored!" to be heard.

-I scoured the market for water toys both trendy and tried-and-true, tested all of the below five products on my four kids (ages 9 months to 7 years old) and swear by their safety, durability and fun-factor.
+I scoured the market for water toys both trendy and tried-and-true, and swear by their safety, durability and fun-factor.

 The best part?
 You don't have to leave your backyard!
 Oh, and you're about to have the most fun house on the block.
 Welcome to your most fun summer ever.